Grading at Columbia: Tips and Strategies using CourseWorks (Canvas) and Gradescope

 Accommodations for students with disabilities

-The Office of Disability Services (ODS) collaborates with faculty on accommodations for students with disabilities that are registered with ODS (See Faculty Guide for Disability Services for more details).
-The current procedure for accommodations is as follows:
+The Office of Disability Services (ODS) collaborates with faculty on accommodations for students with disabilities that are registered with ODS (Refer to Faculty Guide for Disability Services for more details).

 For further questions and information, contact the Disability Services Liaisons for your school or academic program or contact the general office at firstname.lastname@example.org (email) or 212-854-2388 (phone).